Murrieta Attorney For Family Law Appeals

 A default judgment is a judgment entered when a defendant fails to appear in court to contest a civil lawsuit.
 By failing to appear, the defendant is considered to have given up a defense.
 However, the case is not considered to have been decided on the merits.

 To appeal a default judgment, a defendant needs to show two things.
-First, that they had no notice of the action and couldn’t have reasonably have had notice and second, that they are appealing in a timely manner.
-Our Murrieta family law appeals lawyers can help you present the proper legal arguments to reverse a default judgment and have the case decided on the merits.
+First, that they had no notice of the action and couldn’t have reasonably have had notice.
+Second, that they are appealing in a timely manner.
+Our Murrieta family law appeals lawyers can help you present the proper legal arguments in an effort to reverse a default judgment and have the case decided on the merits.

-Whether a civil case is decided by a judge or a jury, either party may appeal to either have the verdict reversed or to have the award of damages modified.
-Unlike at trial, an appeal does not involve the presentation of evidence or deciding the facts of the case.
+Whether a civil case is decided by a judge or a jury, either party — defendant or plaintiff — may appeal to have the verdict reversed or to have the award of damages modified.
+Unlike a trial, an appeal does not involve the presentation of evidence or deciding the facts of the case.
 Instead, it is a matter of purely legal arguments.